-A YouTube channel for your blog will make it easier to include videos in your blog posts.
+Creating a YouTube channel for your blog will make it easier to include videos in your blog posts.
 Not only that but it will help the SEO of your blog thus driving more traffic to your website.
-YouTube is owned by Google and therefore will give videos a higher ranking on their search engine.
-That means your blog may show up on search engine results.
-Those are the 3 reasons a YouTube channel can help grow your blog.
-Now, let’s learn how to create your YouTube channel for your blog!

 To get started, find a logo in the correct size for a profile picture and a banner image for your channel.